TN 53 (12-24)

 a.
 Definition

-Good cause exists when circumstances beyond an individual's control prevent his or her taking the required actions to accomplish reasonable efforts to sell.
+Good cause exists when circumstances beyond an individual's control prevent them taking the required actions to accomplish reasonable efforts to sell.

 b.
 Significance of good cause

 • Without good cause, failure to meet the criteria outlined in SI 01150.201B.1. or SI 01150.201B.2. (in this section), as applicable, means the individual is not making reasonable efforts to sell the property.
-Therefore, his or her countable resources include the value of the excess property retroactive to the beginning of the conditional benefits period and he or she owes the resultant overpayment.
+Therefore, their countable resources include the value of the excess property retroactive to the beginning of the conditional benefits period and they owe the resultant overpayment.

 • With good cause, failure to meet the criteria means that the conditional benefits period continues to run its term.